Emergent Gribov horizon kernel from replica symmetry breaking in Yang--Mills theories: Tree-level gluon propagator and phase-dependent infrared structure

+giving a pair of complex-conjugate poles.
+These poles indicate positivity violation of the elementary gluon propagator and should not be interpreted as physical asymptotic particles.
+Their role is to provide an effective infrared input for gauge-invariant observables.
+The induced scale $\gamma_{\rm ind}$ affects this pole structure through $\lambda^4$.
+Therefore, possible continuum or lattice tests of the mechanism may focus on quantities sensitive to the infrared curvature of the transverse propagator, the zero-momentum value $D_T(0)$, and the location of complex-pole fits in RGZ-inspired parametrizations.
+In a copy-weighted lattice setup, one could in principle vary the copy-weighting parameters and test whether the effective horizon scale changes consistently with the predicted $\zeta_R$-dependence.
+The phase-dependent propagator can be summarized as

+This expression is not meant to imply that the two branches are simultaneously realized.
+Rather, it displays the two possible infrared outputs of the ST replica sector.
+The local CF-like mass and the induced horizon-like kernel are alternative phase-dependent realizations of the same copy-averaging dynamics.
 This structure admits a natural statistical interpretation.
-The ST replica regulator $\beta$ controls the distribution of gauge copies along a gauge orbit in a way analogous to the inverse temperature in a spin system, while the horizon coupling $\gamma$ plays the role of an external field that penalizes large fluctuations.
-For small $(\beta,\gamma)$, many copies contribute with comparable weight, producing a broad, disordered measure.
-When the replica curvature vanishes and the system enters the replica–broken phase, the effective weight becomes sharply peaked and a horizon-like nonlocal interaction emerges, signalling an ordered regime with constrained fluctuations.
-Tables~\ref{tab:IsingUnified} summarize this correspondence.
+The ST parameter $\beta$ controls the distribution of gauge copies along a gauge orbit in a way analogous to a parameter controlling the width of a statistical ensemble, while the horizon scale controls the suppression of configurations near the boundary of the Gribov region.
+For small infrared control scales, many copies contribute with comparable weight, producing a broad copy ensemble.
+When the replica curvature vanishes and the system enters the replica-broken branch, the determinant develops a nonlocal component and an RGZ-type horizon kernel is induced.
+Table~\ref{tab:IsingUnified} summarizes this correspondence.

+The analogy should not be interpreted as a literal mapping between spin ordering and gauge fixing.
+Its purpose is only to emphasize that the same replica construction can have different infrared realizations depending on the selected branch.
+In the replica-symmetric branch the dominant effect is a local CF-like screening mass, whereas in the replica-broken branch the determinant induces a nonlocal RGZ-type horizon kernel.
+This is precisely why the effective propagator can include both mechanisms in a unified notation without double counting them as simultaneous independent contributions.
 Interestingly, this statistical analogy also resonates with the structure of modern energy-based models in computational physics, suggesting that the language of spin systems may give a natural bridge between infrared gauge dynamics and optimization principles used in machine learning.
-A deeper exploration of this correspondeance has started in our recent work \cite{terin2026scaleredundancysoftgauge}.
+A deeper exploration of this correspondeance has started in our recent work \cite{CarmoTerin:2025lyx,terin2026scaleredundancysoftgauge,CarmoTerin:2026xqu}.
+The next section discusses the broader implications of this mechanism, its limitations, and possible observables that could test the existence of an induced horizon-like contribution.